damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 page <https://about.GitLab.com/blog/> from the rest of the article body.
 - Software and hardware requirements - explain what the reader needs before following your steps.
 - Concepts - state and explain the concepts needed to follow through your post.
 - Article body - develop the subject of your post.
+Mind that we [wrap text].
 - Section `## Conclusion` - summarize the article.
 - Section `## About guest author` - when the author is not a GitLab Team member, add this section telling in 3 or 4 sentences who is the guest author, and what is her/his background on the post's subject.